Norah Richards: Career

 Richards got involved in cultural activities in the college and her enthusiasm helped stimulate much serious theatrical activity.
 Lahore was the home of Punjabi culture in those days.
 She brought many Punjabi themes under her English pen and directed a few plays.
 More importantly, she encouraged students to write their own one act plays and perform them.
 She had an interest in theosophy and was actively involved in the theosophical movement and home-rule agitation by Dr Annie Besant.
+In 1914, Richards produced the first modern play in Punjabi Dulhan ("The Bride"), by Ishwar Chander Nanda.

 On her husband's death in 1920, she returned to England.
 She came back to India in 1924.
 Events worked out well for her to settle in the beautiful Kangra Valley, and she made her home in Andretta, Himachal Pradesh.
 In those days of British Raj, many Britons had acquired lands in the hill states of British India.
 One such settler who left for England gave away his property to Richards, which came to be known as the Woodlands Estate.

 Living amidst villagers, she chose the same lifestyle and made a mud house with a thatched roof for herself.
 She named it Chameli Niwas.
 Her 15 acre of estate covered by tall trees and wild flowers professed her love for nature.
 Richards opened a school of drama from which have emerged many famous names of Punjabi drama like Ishwar Chand Nanda, Dr. Harcharan Singh, Balwant Gargi and Gurcharan Singh.

 Every year, in the month of March, Richards organised a week-long festival in which students and villagers enacted her plays in an open-air theatre constructed on her estate.
 Among the guests, Prithvi Raj Kapoor and Balraj Sahni were the most regular.
 Amongst her other friends who later settled near Woodland Estate were Prof Jai Dayal, painter Sobha Singh and Farida Bedi.
 Richards' plays were on social reform, displaying wide sympathy with the people's ways and traditions.
 She wrote scripts while many people came and helped with the production.
 She wrote newspaper articles and painted watercolours.
 Andretta thus became the hub of cultural and theatrical activities for a whole generation of artists.
 One among them was young Bhabesh Chandra Sanyal, who had already won recognition as a sculptor and painter and later on became the doyen of Indian art.
 He discusses Norah Richards at some length in his autobiography.